 The city itself is small, you can easily walk and walk along the shore of the lake, as the distances are short.
 If you want to visit Los Glaciares National Park you have to do it by rental car or taxi, as there is no public transport available to get from the city to the Perito Moreno Glacier.

-travel to El Calafate
+What to pack to El Calafate

 Accommodation in El Calafate